-rivt is an open source Python tool for writing and publishing engineering documents, with a focus on selective reuse [1].
+rivt is an extensible, open-source Python tool for writing engineering documents with a focus on reuse [1].
 Python knowledge is not required but rivt capabilities can be extended with Python scripts that access scientific and engineering libraries.

 There are four types of rivt document files: